Temper (novel): Plot

 Temper is set in a village in South Africa.
-It follows twins namely Kasim and Auben who were born were presumed to be born with different virtues and vices.
+It follows twins, Kasim and Auben, who were presumed to be born with different virtues and vices.
 Six vices for Auben and a vice for Kasim.
 It is presumed that Kasim should be more prosperous than the latter.
-As the novel progresses, the twins starts to hear voices in their head which they later discussed to be the voices of the original twin gods; Icy Blue and Grace who had possessed each of the twins.
-They seek to exorcism but on the long-run, allows the gods to take full possession of their body.
+As the novel progresses, the twins start to hear voices in their head which they later identify as the voices of the original twin gods; Icy Blue and Grace who had possessed each of the twins.
+They seek exorcism but in the long-run, allow the gods to take full possession of their bodies.

 Reception

 Publishers Weekly reviewed that the author "takes speculative fiction in an exciting direction with a harrowing and impressive tale of twisted prophecy, identity, and cataclysmic change."
-Liz Bourke reviewing the book for Tor.com noted that Temper is a "a novel that requires more from its readers than a more conventional SFF novel." due to its complexity.
+Liz Bourke reviewing the book for Tor.com noted that Temper is "a novel that requires more from its readers than a more conventional SFF novel." due to its complexity.
 It also received a mixed review from Locus Magazine.